SINTEF-Optimization/pgo/README.md

 ## License

 PGO is licensed under the GNU Lesser General Public License (LGPL).
 See the file [LICENSE](LICENSE).
+PGO also includes third party software that is distributed under other licenses.
+See the file [Licenses/README.md](Licenses/README.md).

 ## Getting started